AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 >[!NOTE]
 >
 >With the cookie mapping behavior, you may find some LC touchpoints that come from a web visit.
-It's possible that a lead appeared in Marketo without any associated activity, then Bizible downloaded that lead, matched the associated cookies, then traced it to the most recent web session, even if there was no form activity that created the lead.
+It's possible that a lead appeared in Marketo without any associated activity, then Marketo Measure downloaded that lead, matched the associated cookies, then traced it to the most recent web session, even if there was no form activity that created the lead.

 ## FAQ {#faq}